symbol/qr-library/README.md

 :warning: **This package is currently still in development, please do not use in production.** *The author of this package cannot be held responsible for any loss of money or any malintentioned usage forms of this package.
 Please use this package with caution.*

-NEM2 QR Library generator to genereate QRcode by string (JSON format) for the Catapult (NEM2) platform.
+NEM2 QR Library generator to generate QR codes for Catapult (NEM2) accounts and transactions.

-This is a PoC to validate the proposed [NIP?
-QR Library - Definition](https://github.com/nemtech/NIP/issues/3).
+This is a PoC to validate the proposed [NIP 7 QR Library Standard Definition](https://github.com/nemtech/NIP/issues/3).
 When stable, the repository will be moved to the [nemtech](https://github.com/nemtech) organization.

 ## Installation